Monica Reyes: Season 10 (2016)

 Following multiple outbreaks nationwide linked to the Spartan virus, Reyes contacted Dana Scully in early 2016, willing to share the knowledge needed to develop an appropriate vaccine.
 During their meeting, Reyes revealed to Scully the circumstances behind her alliance with the Smoking Man.
 She also revealed that as a result of her abduction experience in 1994, Scully would be granted immunity from the Spartan virus.
 Reyes' new loyalties left Scully feeling temporarily betrayed.
 However, Scully refers to Reyes as a "trusted friend" when speaking to Agent Einstein, saying "it's not too late to stop it" when they begin working on a vaccine.
 She is not seen again in the episode.

 Season 11 (2018)

 In the eleventh-season premiere, it is revealed that despite the events of the season ten finale "My Struggle II" being a part of Scully's vision, Monica is still working for The Smoking Man as one of his confidants and as a member of the new Syndicate.
 She apprehends her former Assistant Director Walter Skinner at gunpoint and offers to protect him from the Spartan virus if he finds Mulder and Scully's child, William, first.

 In the season finale, "My Struggle IV", she contacts Mulder and Scully with information pertaining to their son, William, revealing that she is working from the inside to keep them safe.
 She later appears at the crime scene where William was last seen, and later takes The Smoking Man to Norfolk, Virginia where they have located him.
-During a confrontation with Walter Skinner, she is shot and definitely killed.
+Monica is then shot during a confrontation with Walter Skinner, dying from her wounds.